Elizadev41/Pong-game/README.md

 - Enter or Space: start from the welcome screen
 - 1 / 2 / 3: choose Easy / Normal / Hard from the welcome screen

-# Running The Project

-This project does not need a build step.

-1. Open the project folder in VS Code
-2. Open index.html in a browser

-If you use a live server extension in VS Code, that works too.

 # Project Files